 Nd:YAG laser devices have a longer wavelength that is highly sensitive to all color and melanin.
 This means it can more precisely penetrate hair follicles without damaging surrounding tissue.
 Indeed, it deposits its energy deep into the dermis without relying on melanin to do so.
 That is why it is safe for darker skins too.
 And now increases the chances of success of laser hair removal treatments on blonde hair.

-5. What About Ginger, Grey And White Hair?
+5. What About Ginger, Grey or White Hair?

 Ginger and grey hair have less pigments than dark hair, while white hair has not pigments at all.
 Both ginger and grey hair will absorb less energy, producing less follicular damage.
 Thus, they will need more treatments in order to permanently reduce unwanted hair.
 Laser hair removal will work on a natural redhead with a darker tone of red hair or thicker hair.
 Yet, redheads should be prepared to do at least eight consecutive sessions of laser hair removal.

-In conclusion, blonde hair can undergo laser hair removal as long as the right technology is available in the clinic blonde patients choose.
+Blonde hair can undergo laser as long as the right technology is available in the clinic blonde patients choose.
 Some areas of the body, such as the underarms and bikini, usually have darker hair, so laser hair removal will work fine on those.
 On other areas with lighter hair such as the legs and arms, blonde hair may need more laser hair removal to see permanent hair growth reduction.